4amitnarayan/syntactic-processing-assignment/README.md

 After discussing the problem given above, you need to build a custom NER to get the list of diseases and their treatment from the dataset.

-Data Set used is  - Bike Sharing dataset

 ## Technologies Used
 - pandas
 - numpy